 Are you interested in the history of macaroons?

-The first thing you’ll need to do is check the fridge and the pantry to ensure that you have all the ingredients you’ll need.
+You’ll first need to check the fridge and the pantry to ensure you have all the necessary ingredients.
 When shopping for coconut, make sure you know how the coconut is sweetened.
 You don’t want coconut that has been sweetened with corn syrup.
 There are alternatives.
 In addition to sweetened and unsweetened coconut, you’ll need eggs, sugar, honey, salt, dried fruit, and butter (or a vegan alternative).
 If you go for the chocolate drizzle, you’ll need a bar of dark chocolate and virgin coconut oil.
 It’s incredible how awesome these macaroons taste with so few ingredients.

-Do you want to know the secret to making perfect meringue?
-Clean a medium-size mixing bowl with hot water and lemon juice to ensure it is perfectly clean.
+Do you want to know the secret to make the perfect meringue?
+Clean a medium-sized mixing bowl with hot water and lemon juice to ensure it is spotless.
 As long as it’s spotless, you’ll achieve perfect peaks.
 Whip egg whites with a pinch of salt in a bowl until the whites stiffen into firm peaks adding sugar slowly and evenly.
-Fold the cooled toasted coconut into the egg white mixture.
-Whisk in vanilla and salt and whisk until the mixture is bubbly—place bowl in the refrigerator to chill for 30 minutes.
+Fold the cooled toasted coconut into the egg-white mixture.
+Whisk in vanilla and salt until the mixture is bubbly—place bowl in the refrigerator to chill for 30 minutes.

 Line a baking sheet with parchment paper and drop medium scoop (2 tablespoon size) rounds of the coconut mixture onto the baking sheet.
 Then, press one or two dried cherries, cranberries, plums, or other dried fruit into the top of each macaroon (optional).
 Melt butter and honey together.
 Drizzle the mixture over the top of each macaroon.

 Bake macaroons for 20 to 25 minutes, until lightly browned (observe to avoid burning), or 10 to 12 minutes if using a convection oven.
 Macaroons should be dry to the touch.
-However, you may need to bake them longer on a humid day, turn the oven off, and do not open the oven until the cookies are cool.
 Moisture is the enemy of the macaroon.
+However, you may need to bake them longer on a humid day, turn the oven off, and do not open the oven until the cookies are fantastic.

 A recipe is not perfect until you’ve added your touch to it.
 So, play with your macaroons to make them uniquely yours.
 Call your inner chef to come out and play.
 Here are some ideas –

-- If you want to be fancy, melt equal parts dark chocolate and coconut oil in a double boiler and dip each cookie halfway into it.
+- If you want to be fancy, melt equal parts dark chocolate and coconut oil in a double boiler and dip each cookie halfway.
 OR, drizzle on top after dipping the bottom into the melted chocolate mixture.